Two-Chapter Excerpt from Erik's Revelation

 Clara Mae’s house wasn’t large, but the wood-frame house sat on a blocked-in basement that doubled the square footage.
-When he was a child and his father would bring him, Gina and he would play hide ’n’ seek downstairs, where there were plenty of closets and boxes to hide.
+When he was a child, and his father would bring him, he and Gina would play hide ’n’ seek downstairs, where there were plenty of closets and boxes to hide in.
 While Gina was a few years older than him, they were the closest children in age when he was five.
 While his father and Clara Mae talked about horses, he and Gina bonded like brother and sister.
 Perhaps their shared Native American heritage had brought them closer.

 What Erik always remembered most about the house was the color blue.
 Thankfully, the interior wood floors and cabinets were all light pine because several shades of dark blue dominated everything else.
 From the plush upholstered sofa, lace-trimmed curtains, accent walls, and even an old leather chair, Clara Mae loved blue.
 The kitchen backsplashes, antique dishes, and wallpaper border were all some shade of cobalt blue.
 And he knew from his previous visits that the blue continued into the bathrooms and bedrooms via ceramic tile, towels, accessories, and even blankets and comforters.
 Apparently, Clara Mae had decorated the house in eighties country chic and had never renovated.

-Gina and he took turns kicking off their boots, then made their way out of the mudroom in socked feet.
+He and Gina took turns kicking off their boots, then made their way out of the mudroom in socked feet.

 Erik stopped on the wood plank step, but Gina grabbed his arm and continued up the narrow set of stairs that led to the main part of the house.